-The Balakrishna Temple was created in around 1513.
-It is a complex with many sub-shrines and halls.
+The Balakrishna Temple is a complex with many sub-shrines and halls.
 The interior of these temples is poorly lit with extremely rare windows.
-Today we are able to stroll into these temples, but during those days the divinity of the sacred idol was known only to a handful of priests and noblemen.
+Today we can stroll into these temples, but during those days the divinity of the sacred idol was known only to a handful of priests and noblemen.
 Public display of the idol was strictly forbidden.

-Just opposite to the temple lies the Krishna Bazaar, a trading place for diamonds and other gems.
+Just opposite the temple lies the Krishna Bazaar, a trading place for diamonds and other gems.
 As we went down the steps, we saw some horses were grazing in the ruins of the bazaar.
-The vast array of bazaars – semi-intact structures are a direct evidence of the city’s inclination towards trade, and its associated methods.
+The vast array of bazaars – semi-intact structures are a direct evidence of the city’s inclination towards trade and its associated methods.

 Domingo Paes, a Portuguese traveler who had visited the metropolis around 1520, had compared Hampi’s size to that of Rome.
-He wrote about what he has seen in Hampi: its lavish markets and fairs, its rich merchants, streets, row of houses and even its food.
+He wrote about what he has seen in Hampi: its lavish markets and fairs, its rich merchants, streets, rows of houses, and even its food.
 He wrote about its irrigation and its many ports where the Portuguese had set up factories.
 His accounts are one of the most detailed and well explained.
 It is known that such was the wealth of Hampi that gold was openly sold in the market, like any other product.

 Monuments on Hemkuta Hill

 Idols of Kadalekalu Ganesha (Elephant God), on the Hemkuta Hill, Sasivekalu Ganesha, in another part, showcase how massive structures were created out of a single piece of rock.
 Parts of these temple complexes also contain numerous carvings of mythological importance.

 Read more about the monuments on Hemkuta Hill.

 As we started our descent from Hemkuta Hill, we could see the Virupaksha temple complex.
-This temple predates the Vijayanagara kings, and is still an active temple in Hampi.
+This temple predates the Vijayanagara kings and is still an active temple in Hampi.
 I was pretty tired by the time we reached Virupaksha temple.
 There was quite a crowd around and a few devotees were placing diyas on the road.
 It being Dusshera in India, they probably had some festivities planned for the evening.